velexi-research/VLXI-Cookiecutter-Research/README.md

   $ git clone git@github.com:velexi-research/VLXI-Cookiecutter-Research.git
   ```

-* Use `cookiecutter` from the local cookiecutter Git repository to create a
+* Use `cookiecutter` from the local cookiecutter Git repository to create an
-  clean project for template dependency updates.
+  instance of the template to use for updating Python package dependencies.

   ```shell
   $ cookiecutter PATH/TO/LOCAL/REPO
   ```

-* In the pristine project, perform the following steps to update the template's
+* In the instance of the template, perform the following steps to update the
-  package dependencies.
+  template's Python package dependencies.

   * Set up a virtual environment for developing the template (e.g., a direnv
     environment).

   * Use `poetry` or manually edit `pyproject.toml` to (1) make changes to the
-    package dependency list and (2) update the package dependency versions.
+    Python package dependency list and (2) update the versions of Python package
+    dependencies.

-  * Use `poetry` to update the package dependencies and versions recorded in
+  * Use `poetry` to update the Python package dependencies and versions recorded
-    the `poetry.lock` file.
+    in the `poetry.lock` file.

 * Update `{{cookiecutter.__project_name}}/pyproject.toml`.

-  * Copy `pyproject.toml` from the pristine project to
+  * Copy `pyproject.toml` from the instance of the template to
     `{{cookiecutter.__project_name}}/pyproject.toml`.

   * Restore the templated values in the `[tool.poetry]` section to the